infiniteflight/infiniteflight-docs/manual/pilot-user-interface/autopilot.md

 Step 4

 : The altitude and heading selections have turquoise bugs which appear on the HUD.
 These values can be pre-set before engagement of the Autopilot.
-Want more info? _\*Insert &#39;Pilot User Interface – Fly – HUD&#39; hyperlink\*_
+Want more info?
+See [Pilot User Interface - HUD](/docs/manual/pilot-user-interface/hud).